 Surgery may be needed to relieve pressure on the brain.
 Surgical procedures that may be considered include: A small hole may be made in the scalp and skull.
 It will allow the blood clot to drain out of the skull.

-To help reduce your chance of head injury, take these steps: Wear proper helmets when playing sports and riding a bike or motorcycle.Use a seat belt while traveling in car.Reduce the risk of a fall or injury.
+To help reduce your chance of a head injury: Wear proper helmets when playing sports and riding a bike or motorcycle.Use a seat belt while traveling in car.Reduce the risk of a fall or injury.
 Safeguard your home and workplace.Have regular blood tests if you are taking blood thinning medication.

 Limit your alcohol intake to a moderate level.
 This means: